How It Works

 Choose the right layer

-Ownership, funding, distribution, or a combination.
+Ownership, funding, participation, governance, transparency, distribution, or a combination.

 3